 - Gain extensive research experience and professional skills in biosciences.

-- Study at a university ranked 7th in the UK and among the top 50 in the world for the biological sciences (QS World University Rankings 2019).
+- Study at a university ranked 6th in the UK for Biological Sciences (QS World University Rankings 2021).

 - Prepare for a career in the biosciences industry or academic research.